royneary/painless-gnunet/tutorial_debian9.md

 ```

 # Make sure it works
+Let's try some of GNUnet's components: gns, filesharing, CADET and VPN.

 ## GNS
 First let's try out GNS, the GNU name service.
 We'll publish an IP address in a GNS record and try to resolve it using our browser.
 First we need an identity which is the equivalent to a zone in DNS.
 We'll call it "myself" and create it using the `gnunet-identity` command line tool.